yiwenj7888/sep10-freedom-project/prep/presentation.md

         * 1    Research on business technologies.
         * 2    Designing the user interface with Bootstrap.
         * 3    Enhancing the user experience with Animate.css for smooth animations.
-    * Code snippets: A glimpse of the MVP, such as the HTML structure and how I used Bootstrap to create responsive designs, and the addion of Animate.css for animation of my texts.
+    * Code snippets: A glimpse of the MVP, such as the HTML structure and how I used Bootstrap to create responsive designs, and the addition of Animate.css for animation of my texts.

 ## Conclusion
 * [URL to project]